List of Peep Show characters: Sarah Corrigan

 (Eliza L. Bennett, s3 & 6-8).
 Mark's sister, a solicitor who aids Mark in regard to custody rights over his son.
 She first appears having split up with her husband.
 Jez quickly seduces her, much to Mark's chagrin which worsens when he has sex with her the same night they meet.
 Jez finishes with her very soon after he finds out Suze is single, but she continues to show a sexual interest in him every time she appears.
-Although Jez tries to avoid her, he briefly moves in with her and her son Joshy in s8, when he agrees to move out of Mark's flat but realises that he has nowhere to go.
+Although Jez tries to avoid her, he briefly moves in with her and her son Joshy in Series 8, when he agrees to move out of Mark's flat but realises that he has nowhere to go.

 Megan

 (Cariad Lloyd, s9).
 A barmaid whom Jez meets during Super Hans' stag night.
 He gives her life coaching to help her pursue her dream job as an artist.
-Jez has an affair with her boyfriend Joe, and also ends up having sex with her behind his back.
+Jez has an affair with her boyfriend Joe, and also ends up having sex with her behind Joe's back.
 By coincidence, the two discover the other's cheating with Jez at the same time.
 Megan agrees to have a "threeism" with the two men based on a set of guidelines, but a dispute on who gets to be with who on which day results in Joe leaving Megan for Jez.
 Despite her anger towards Jez, Megan attends his 40th birthday, where she reunites with Joe after Jez breaks up with him.

 Joe

 (Bart Edwards, s9).
 Megan's boyfriend.
 Jez has sex with him on an impulse, which results in an ongoing relationship between the two.
 Jez also has sex with Megan, but chooses Joe over her.
-His older age prevents him from keeping up with Joe, and Jez pretends to be a year younger than he actually is when Jez's 40th birthday approaches.
+His greater age prevents him from keeping up with Joe, and Jez pretends to be a year younger than he actually is when Jez's 40th birthday approaches.
 Joe buys him some tickets to spend a whole week raving together, but Jez declines, so Joe returns to Megan.